dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 # @dasch-swiss/dsp-ui

-The modules help create a GUI to allow the user to use the [DSP-API](https://www.knora.org) in a quick and simple way from within a web application.
+The modules help create a GUI to allow the user to use [DSP-API](https://docs.dasch.swiss/developers/knora/api-reference/) in a quick and simple way from within a web application.
 The modules are written in Typescript for use with **[Angular](https://angular.io) (version 9)**.
 We decided to style components and directives with [Angular Material design](https://material.angular.io).

-DSP-UI-LIB implements [DSP-JS-LIB](https://www.npmjs.com/package/@knora/api) to connect with the DSP API.
+DSP-UI-LIB implements [DSP-JS-LIB](https://www.npmjs.com/package/@knora/api) to connect with DSP API.
 DSP-API is a software framework for storing, sharing, and working with primary sources and data in the humanities.

 DSP-API and DSP-UI-LIB are [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public](http://www.gnu.org/licenses/agpl-3.0.en.html).